2mol/juricho.me/content/zurich-table.md

 It started out as an obsessive conviction that it was possible to make a very stable, minimalist couch table that didn't need an [apron](https://www.google.com/search?tbm=isch&q=table+apron) for rigidity.

 To add to the challenge, I wanted to use it as a bench when needed, and the first version was built to support the weight of 3 people.
-It worked great, so I later built two shorter versions that could seat two and had slimmer tops that the first one.
+It worked great, so I later built two shorter versions that could seat two and had thinner tops that the first one.

 Since a couple of friends have already asked me for the plans with the intention of building their own, I'm posting a summary of the design and the build.